theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 Also, note that all women travel to Syria with their husbands, which doubles the number of people travelling to Syria.
 I am unable to wrap my head around the idea that 64,000 men and women joined the ISIS.
 All from Kerala.
 Though over a period of 10 years.

-Sure, Muslim men can have four wives, which could make the number 40,000, not 64,000.
+Oh, of course, Muslim men can have four wives, which could make the number 40,000, not 64,000.
 Will these men have at least one wife who would not be taken to Syria?
 Then, the number is about 43,000.

 ### The numbers superimposed on the population